Print is not dead. In fact, it’s thriving, especially in the textile industry, where personalization and creating unique products are key.

 The challenge for ink manufacturers is creating the right binder that works on all the fabrics.
 For some textiles, the material is pretreated with a primer, which aids in binding the ink to the fabric.
 For designers, they now have options for using ultraviolet fluorescing inks that display secondary designs when exposed to certain light wavelengths.
 This opens up new options for creativity.

-The move to digital printing also offers opportunity for designers to be closer to their customers.
+The move to digital printing of textiles also offers the opportunity for fashion designers to be closer to their customers.
 With short fashion cycles, production doesn’t need to be located across the globe.
 This also opens the door for premium pricing.
 Unique designs demand higher prices because of scarcity.
 Now high-end brands like Dolce & Gabbana and Hermes depend on inkjet printing to test new designs on customers deliver products to market faster.

 Consumers now demand that the fabric feels just right.
 They don’t want to feel the ink, like the days of the heavily-inked logo on a t-shirt.
 Ink manufacturers are developing formulations that meet that demand.